Want a job interview? Leave a compelling voicemail message!

-Decide whether you want to leave a message before you call the recruiter!
+- Decide whether you want to leave a voicemail message before you call the recruiter!
 Some things can be better discussed in a one-to-one conversation rather than through a one-directional voicemail message.

-If you don’t want to leave a voicemail message, make sure you end the call before the beep.
+- If you don’t want to leave a voicemail, make sure you end the call before the beep.
 Don’t leave voicemail messages with static noise or -even worse- a vague message without a purpose and call to action.

-If you don’t want to leave a message with the colleague who answered your call, tell your name, why you called, and that you will try again later.
-In all cases: be smart!
-Ohter colleagues’ opinions can seriously influence how a recruiter feels about you.
+- If you don’t want to leave a message with the colleague who answered your call, give your name, explain why you called, and say that you will try again later.
+In all cases: always be polite!
+Other colleagues’ opinions can seriously influence how a recruiter feels about you.

-If you reach your recruiter, make sure you can properly introduce yourself and the reason for your call.
-And do your research on the recruiter and/or the company he/she is working for!
+- If the recruiter picks up the phone, make sure you can properly introduce yourself and explain the reason for your call.
+Try doing some research on the recruiter and/or the company he/she is working for!
 Try to ‘know’ the recruiter before dialing his or her number.

 If you decide to leave a voicemail message in a recruiter’s mailbox, the following tips may help:

-Divide your message in 3 parts: an introduction in which you introduce yourself, a body in which you name the reason for your call and an ending with a call to action and your contact details (if you want the recruiter to call you back).
+- Divide your message into 3 parts: an introduction in which you introduce yourself, a body in which you name the reason for your call and an ending with a call to action and your contact details (if you want the recruiter to call you back).

-Make it super easy for the recruiter to find your details in his/her system and to call you back.
-End your voicemail message with your e-mail, phone number (twice), your name, the reason for you call and a clear call to action.
+- Make it super easy for the recruiter to find your details in his/her system and to call you back.
+End your voicemail message with your e-mail, phone number (twice), your name, the reason for your call and a clear call to action.

-Sometimes you are not actively looking for a new job, but recruiters may be looking for you!
+Sometimes you are not actively looking for a new job, but recruiters are maybe looking for you!
 Therefore:

 If you missed a call: Call back!
 Always!
 Calling back an unknown number may take some courage, but you don’t want to miss out on the opportunity of a lifetime because you don’t have the courage to call back, do you?